Blue Diamond Resorts Earns Six Magellan Awards for Exceptional Hospitality and Innovation

 2023 Magellan Awards Gold

-Royalton Splash Riviera Cancun Makes a Big Splash Hospitalidad: resort/hotel nuevo en general
+Royalton Splash Riviera Cancun Makes a Big Splash Hospitality – Overall-Technology Solutions

+Giving the Gift of ‘Home for the Holidays’ at Blue Diamond Resorts